techgrounds/cloud-6-repo-MJLippai/09_Project_01/Version_1/Documentation/Exploration/01_Requirements.md

 -   The webserver and admin needs to be backed up daily.
 The backups need to be kept for 7 days.
 -   The webserver needs to be installed in automated manner.
--   Same bootstrap script used for deplyment of webserver must be uploaded to an encrypted storage account.
+-   Same bootstrap script used for deployment of webserver must be uploaded to an encrypted storage account.
 -   The admin/management server needs to be available through a public IP.
 -   The admin/management server must only be reachable from trusted locations